 Problems can also occur beyond our control as we live in a stressful world with more information available than is manageable.
 Our workplaces can be full of people who allow their ape brain to take over a little too easily.
 You’re probably thinking of someone right now who does this!
 But what do we do when we’re in the path of someone acting primitively?
 Phil’s answer is simple, if you are encountering someone with their ape in full swing your best bet is to have them explain their feeling in order to determine the crux of their response; not try to ignore or dismiss it.
 Get them to say it out loud to you – perhaps hearing it will make them understand where it lacks rational thought that would be driven by our System 2.

 What is the right choice to make?

-Our brains will always look to past outcomes in order to make decisions and justify choices, however the right choice doesn’t always guarantee the desired outcome, and vice versa.
+Our brains will always look to past outcomes in order to make decisions and justify choices; however the right choice doesn’t always guarantee the desired outcome, and vice versa.
 This sort of bias is underpinned by System 1; our inherent bias are something that Six Degrees have invested significantly in educating ourselves and our clients given the critical role they can play in the recruitment process.
 The Slade Decision Making Framework pioneered by Phil and the team at Decida helps you learn what type of decision maker you are.
 With this knowledge, you are in a great position to learn more about what it means to live with your primitive brain, and use it to your advantage.
 Understanding your ape brain is the first step in order to increase the quality, speed and confidence of your decision making.
-Check out the Decida website for a range of helpful resources.